 Nevertheless, the Andis 1-Speed is a well-built and durable clipper, and it should be able to withstand the wear and tear most owners are likely to inflict through regular use.

 Customer Reviews: Most owners who understood that they were buying an entry-level grooming kit were satisfied with the way the PetTech Professional Kit worked out, but those who expected high-end performance out of a budget-priced product were often disappointed.
 However, the majority of owners reported that it worked satisfactorily, and remained cool and relatively quiet during use.

-Bottom Line: While the PetTech Professional Dog Grooming Kit is affordably priced and built better than most other entry-level clippers, it will still have trouble keeping up with the other models we review here.
+Bottom Line: While the PetTech Professional Dog Grooming Kit is affordably priced and built better than most other cheap dog clippers, it will still have trouble keeping up with the other models we review here.
 It’ll likely allow you to trim your dog’s fur several times before wearing out, but it may still be a good choice for owners trying to groom their dog on a budget.
 Also, the lifetime warranty provided by the manufacturer should provide you with peace of mind.

 Understandably, a lot of owners interested in grooming their own dog wonder if they can just use clippers made for humans.
 After all, you may even have a set of human hair clippers already in a bathroom cabinet.